 Deputy Project Director

-David del Ser is Director of Inclusive Fintech, which supports and promotes tech-enablement in the financial sector, and reaches beyond the financial services sector to other tech-related businesses and social investors.
+David del Ser is Director of Inclusive Fintech at BFA.
+Inclusive Fintech supports and promotes tech-enablement in the financial sector, and reaches beyond the financial services sector to other tech-related businesses and social investors.
 David is also the founder of Frogtek, a business which provides app-based technology to enable small retailers in developing countries with better business tools.
 Frogtek was recently listed by the Wall Street Journal as having built one of five apps bringing the next billion online.
 David brings world class high tech skills in growing areas of to BFA to expand the company vision.

 Amolo Ng’weno is the East Africa Regional Director for BFA.
 She heads up the Nairobi office while also leading the Finance for Life area of expertise, focusing on financial services addressing development areas such as health and education.
 Formerly, she was the Managing Director of Digital Divide Data Kenya, a social enterprise that provides data and research services to companies and governments, while hiring young people from disadvantaged backgrounds and supporting their higher education.
 Prior to that, Amolo held a position as Deputy Director in the Financial Services for the Poor team at the Bill and Melinda Gates Foundation.
 In that role, she worked to improve scale, range and impact of financial services available to the poor in developing countries.
 Prior to her work at the Bill and Melinda Gates Foundation, Amolo worked in Kenya, her native country, where she was the COO of the Trust for African Rock Art.
 She also was a co-founder of Africa Online, East Africa’s first internet provider, which operated in eight countries before sale to Telkom South Africa.
 Amolo holds a BA in Psychology and Social Relations from Harvard University and a Master of Public Affairs (MPA) from Princeton University.